upvalue/arche/README.md

 # Repository usage

 The toplevel directory is the library, the `sample/` app contains a CRA app with live components.
-See README for directions
+See sample/README.MD for directions